afalenski/frl-wordpress/_pages/fsklab.md

 <h3>Installing R on MacOS</h3>

+For R running in MACOS, there is a specific R version for MacOS required which may be <a href="http://mirrors.dotsrc.org/cran/" target="_blank">downloaded from here</a>.
-FSK-Lab requires the R packages: 'Rserve', 'miniCRAN' and 'Cairo', which may be install with the install.packages() command whithin the R-console:
+FSK-Lab requires the R packages: 'Rserve', 'miniCRAN' and 'Cairo', which may be install with the install.packages() command within the R-console:

 install.packages('Rserve')
 install.packages('miniCRAN')